Commencement FAQs

 Students who cannot attend the rehearsal must contact the Office of Student Affairs to receive information for line-up and name pronunciation.

-What is Baccalaureate Mass and Hooding?
+What is the Baccalaureate Mass and Hooding?
 When and where will it be held?

-Mount Saint Vincent sponsors an Undergraduate Baccalaureate Mass and Hooding, which is a special recognition ceremony for our graduates, held on Friday, May 17 at 4 PM in the Chapel of the Immaculate Conception.
+Mount Saint Vincent sponsors an Undergraduate Baccalaureate Mass and Hooding Ceremony, which is a special recognition ceremony for our graduates, held on Friday, May 16 at 4 PM in the Chapel of the Immaculate Conception.
 The ceremony is similar to a graduation in that there is a processional and a recessional, and faculty and graduates are dressed in academic garb.
-Graduates are expected to wear their caps and gowns to the mass.
-The mass will last approximately 1.25 hours.
+Graduates are expected to wear their caps and gowns to the Mass.
+The Mass will last approximately 1.25 hours.

 What is the date and time of Commencement?

-Commencement for graduates receiving bachelor’s degrees will take place on the Great Lawn on Saturday, May 18 at 10:30 AM.
-Graduates will begin lining up at 9 AM and the procession will begin promptly at 10 AM.
+Commencement for graduates receiving bachelor’s degrees and students graduating from the Bridge Program will take place on the Great Lawn on Saturday, May 17 at 10 AM.
+Graduates will begin lining up at 9 AM (check-in in Hudson Heights) and the procession will begin promptly at 10 AM.

 How long does the ceremony last?

-The ceremony is expected to last approximately 1.5 hours.
+The graduate and professional ceremony is expected to last approximately 1 hour.
+The undergraduate ceremony is expected to last approximately 1.5 hours.

 Will my graduate be individually recognized?